ShoulderKarlsson/with-fetch/README.md

 This HOC is designed to be applied in `recompose` compose chain.
 You can read about recompose [here]().
 The HOC will always pass a prop do the wrapped component called `data` wich contains the reponse from the request.
 If an error occured during the request, a prop `error` will be passed to the wrapped component.

+If you choose to use the default spinner.
+The spinner container will be sized 100% (width & height) of the parent container, if you do not approve of this behavior, it is possible to pass in a custom Spinner component with the Spinner property (Look in examples how this is done).

 The HOC expects a single object that takes a set of different properties.
 Required properties are in **bold**.